 Sam Kreter @samkreter

-Sam Kreter is a software engineer at Microsoft working on Azure Container Instances built on Kubernetes.
+Sam Kreter is a software engineer at Microsoft working on the Cloud Native Compute Team.
 Previously, he worked as a research assistant at the Center for Geospatial Intelligence, based out of the University of Missouri, building real-time video tracking software.
 He is obsessed with Go and loves bringing it into any project possible.

 Unit Testing: Tips from the Trenches